AddPCB/can-of-books-backend/README.md

 1. cloned template repos and uploaded to netlify.
 1. added mongoose to server
 1. added bestBooks react component
+1. added /about route and create About.js react component.

 ## Estimates